PoliticalGraveyard.com

 Lynda Rossi — of Lansing, Ingham County, Mich.
 Democrat.
 Delegate to Democratic National Convention from Michigan, 2004.
 Female.
 Still living as of 2004.

 Alice P. Rothbart — of Detroit, Wayne County, Mich.
 Democrat.
-Candidate in primary for delegate to Michigan state constitutional convention from Wayne County 2nd District, 1961.
+Candidate for delegate to Michigan state constitutional convention from Wayne County 2nd District, 1961.
 Female.
 Still living as of 1961.

 Charlotte M. Rothstein — of Oak Park, Oakland County, Mich.
 Democrat.
 Delegate to Democratic National Convention from Michigan, 1984.
 Female.
 Still living as of 1984.

 Harriet Rotter — of Michigan.
 Republican.
-Candidate in primary for U.S. Representative from Michigan 18th District, 1972.
+Candidate for U.S. Representative from Michigan 18th District, 1972.
 Female.
 Still living as of 1972.

 Marie Rowan — of Wayne County, Mich.
 American candidate for Michigan state house of representatives from Wayne County 1st District, 1938.
 Female.
 Presumed deceased.
 Burial location unknown.